Faculty Workshop: Frame and Fine-Tune Your COLL 100/150 Course

 To register, please complete form here.

 Other Workshop opportunities will include topics around COLL 300 and COLL 350.
 We will advertise these events via email.
-Our typical Faculty Workshop proposal process, noted below, will return for the 2022-23 academic year.

 About Faculty Workshops